Characterisation-Virtual-Laboratory/CVL_Community/_posts/2020UQ/CVLWiener/2020-08-10-CVLWiener.md

        <summary>Click to see the screenshot</summary>
        <img src="../assets/images/wiener/wiener_ClickWieneronStrudel.png" alt="Click Wiener on Strudel">
     </details>
-1. Then, to launch a new desktop, you can use the defaults, or modify memory and hours.
-Your desktop will close after the time has reach its limit.
-The maximum you can request is 24 hours.
+1. Then, to launch a new desktop, you can use the defaults options.
 Click on *Launch* and wait.
 You should see a message at the bottom right "Desktop #XXX Launched Successfully".
-Note, ou can only run one desktop at the time.
     <details>
       <summary>Click to see the screenshot</summary>
       <img src="../assets/images/wiener/wiener_LaunchDesktop.png" alt="Launch Desktop">
     </details>
+    Note, you can modify the parameters.
+You can request at most 16 cores and 8G of memory (because the memory request is per core, for a total of 128G).
+The maximum hours you can request is 24 hours, your desktop will close after the time has reach its limit.
+You can only run one desktop at the time.
 1. A desktop will start when state is checked, and the **Show Desktop** is available
    <details>
      <summary>Click to see the screenshot</summary>